 - Once the white tissue paper is covered with pink, purple colours – add an extra layer of glue.

-- Sprinkle on some glue and leave for at least 24 hours to dry.
+- Sprinkle on some glitter and leave for at least 24 hours to dry.

 - When dry, cut out hearts from your tissue paper.